 Students must be registered for thesis research (Master's - NUCL 698 or Ph.D. - NUCL 699) when they are conducting research requiring faculty direction and/or using University facilities.
-(NUCL 697 is utilized for students who are conducting non-thesis research.)
-Graduate students who hold a graduate appointment must be registered for a minimum of three credits (either course or research hours) unless specifically excused by the Graduate School to register for Examination or Degree Only (see
+Students pursuing a non-thesis project either for the online MNE or in-person MS must register for NUCL 590.
+Up to 6 credits of NUCL 590 will count for credit for MNE and non-thesis MS students to use for a project.
+Students may take more than 6 credits, but these will not be counted toward the degree requirements.
+Graduate students who hold a graduate appointment must be registered for a minimum of three credits (either course or research hours) unless specifically excused by the Graduate School to register for Examination or Degree Only (see Section 4.4).

-Section 4.4).